Bring your TREE BROCHURE & LIGHTED LOUPE to Class Thirteen!

 Read this article on Rick's Tree Surveys: Park by Park reprinted from the Elm Fork TMN Chapter newsletter.

-Take the brochure (or the interactive Tree ID guide slide deck) outside and see if you can identify some trees!
+Take the brochure outside and see if you can identify some trees!

-Bring your Tree ID Brochure to class with you.
+Bring your Tree ID Brochure and lighted loupe to class with you.
 Dress for a walk in the woods.

 If you "adopted" one of the Texas Yellow Star plants, please bring the empty pot back for Jean.